JackFlexington/Django_StarterPack/README.md

 sudo -u dbadmin psql
 # If this works, continue guide.
 # If not, circle back and look for missed steps.

+# While at the postgres Command line interface prompt (Example: dbadmin=#)
+\conninfo
+# \conninfo results in current postgres database connections present on the system.

+CREATE DATABASE main;                             # Create database GRANT ALL PRIVILEGES ON DATABASE main TO dbadmin; # Allow dbadmin to perform all database admin functions.
 ```
+### If you've been successful so far, pat yourself on the back.
+System is officially configured to handle a Django project!

+## Initializing the Django project